Ishan-Guthikonda/Kalshi-Poly-Arb/data_extraction/README.md

-cointains all the code and files associated with the initial scraping of data from Kalshi and Polymarket
+cointains all the code associated with the initial scraping of data from Kalshi and Polymarket.
+The csv files provide example outputs for the code.